sarahmurphy86/sarahmurphy86.github.io/README.md

 #### User testing

 Once we had built a functional app, this seemed like a great opportunity to get some potential users to try it out and give us some feedback.
+I recruited three participants to test out our app based on my proto-personas.

 <img src="https://sarahmurphy86.github.io/assets/user_testing_image_2.png" alt="Photograph of two participants testing the application" width="50%" height="75%" align="left">

-I recruited three participants to test out our app based on my proto-personas.
+**Participants:**

 * 10 year old male - student
 * 13 year old female - student